taras123programmer/springProject/readme.md

 - Admin can add page of schedule or edit existing
 - Admin can add and remove new groups, specialties, faculties, lessons and teachers
 - Admin can change a time schedule(times of start lessons)
 - Admin can duplicate a schedule for the next weeks

 ## SYSTEM BEHAVIOUR AND REST API

-### Get schedule
-- Admin can duplicate a schedule for the next weeks

-## SYSTEM BEHAVIOUR AND REST API